syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 ## State synchronization

-Everytime a client opens a repository, regardless of the operation being performed, a state synchronization is performed to keep a local cache updated.
+Every time a client opens a repository, regardless of the operation being performed, a state synchronization is performed to keep a local cache updated.

 The client requests the repository for a list of state identifiers, fetches the states that are absent from its local cache and decodes them to update the cache accordingly.